Indiantown, Florida: Immigration by Maya Guatemalans

 During the Guatemalan Civil War, Indiantown and its surrounding area became a destination for Indigenous Maya from Guatemala who were seeking refuge amid the Guatemalan genocide.
 Maya refugees began settling in Indiantown in the 1980s, and grew to a population in the thousands by the 2000s.

 The Washington Post reported that many individual seeking refuge spoke a Mayan language as a first language.
 By one estimate in 2010, there were four to five thousand Maya in Indiantown.
 Guillermo Carrasco, the chair of the board for the Guatemalan Maya Center in Lake Worth Beach, Florida, stated that the town's name, "Indiantown", appealed to indigenous Guatemalan migrants.

 Currently, the economy of Indiantown relies heavily on seasonal agriculture.
 The town also continues to make use of its position near the intersections of many major roads to act as a transportation and infrastructure hub.
 There are also attempts to take advantage of nearby natural wetlands and to revitalize the rodeo in order to draw in tourists.

 During the COVID-19 pandemic, Indiantown was particularly affected by the virus, with 10% of the city testing positive for the virus as of July 2020, among the highest in the state at the time.

 Geography

-Indiantown is located in western Martin County at (27.0263, –80.4728).
-It is 12 mi east of Port Mayaca on Lake Okeechobee, 22 mi southwest of Stuart, the Martin county seat, and 36 mi northwest of West Palm Beach.
+Indiantown is located in western Martin County 12 mi east of Port Mayaca on Lake Okeechobee, 22 mi southwest of Stuart, the Martin county seat, and 36 mi northwest of West Palm Beach.

 According to the United States Census Bureau, Indiantown has a total area of 14.4 sqmi, of which 0.3 sqmi, or 1.80%, are water.
 The town's southern border is the St. Lucie Canal, connecting Lake Okeechobee with the St. Lucie River near Stuart.